(This review has been updated since first published and will continue to be so).

 HelloFresh is one of the largest meal kit delivery companies and one of the most ubiquitous as far as coupons are concerned.
 Indeed, it was the first company I subscribed to as I still had one of the coupons I’d gotten with other online deliveries.
 The company is based in Germany and it delivers meals to several markets as well as the US.

-And I cooked three different HelloFresh meal kit recipes using my own ingredients.
+And I cooked several different HelloFresh meal kit recipes using my own ingredients.
 This allowed me to get a broader idea of what HelloFresh offers, without having to spend too much money doing so.

 |Oven-Baked Apricot Chicken Legs with Roasted Potato Wedges and Lemony Broccoli